top of page

 Arliss Rothwell - 4th Grade Teacher

-Arliss Rothwell, originally from Glasgow, Mont., moved to Spokane in 1977 where she raised 3 children who were in the gifted program in the East Valley School dist.
-Ms. Arliss has 25 years teaching experience.
-Among her favorite subjects to teach are: Literature, cursive, phonics, conflict resolution, History/Herstory, math, gardening, and Shakespeare plays for kids!
-Ms. Arliss retired to care for her aging parents and found she missed teaching so she is delighted to be back at Pioneer doing what she loves.
-Ms. Arliss believes every child and every story matters
+Arliss is originally from Glasgow, Montana before moving to Spokane in 1977 where she raised her three children who were all in the gifted program in the East Valley School District.
+Arliss has 25 years of teaching experience and her favorite subjects to teach include literature, cursive, phonics, conflict resolution, history/herstory, math, gardening, and Shakespeare plays for kids!
+Arliss retired to care for her aging parents and found she missed teaching and is delighted to be back at Pioneer doing what she loves.
+Arliss believes every child and every story matters.

 Nicole Bronson - 5th Grade Teacher